What is a Proxy Server? How Do They Work + Security Risks?

 Vulnerabilities associated with certain proxies, incorrect setups, and a lack of encryption can expose individuals and organizations to a variety of possible risks.

 Furthermore, not all proxies are configured with encryption and tend to operate on an unsecured connection.
-This can expose user data to attackers that can easily intercept communications.
+This can expose user data to attackers who can easily intercept communications.
+Unless a proxy explicitly states it uses encryption, it’s safest to assume it doesn’t.

 At CyberShield CSC, we’re committed to helping small and medium-sized businesses overcome these cybersecurity challenges.
 Contact us today to learn more about our tailored cybersecurity solutions.